Only-Mystery/Chrome-Dinosaur-Auto-Jump/readme.md

-Here will continue to uploud interesting source code.
+Here will continue to upload interesting source code.